istio/istio.io/content/en/blog/2022/egress-policies/index.md

 {{< /text >}}

 {{< tip >}}
-Notice how the internal outbound traffic is intentionally originated using `http` in order to rely on Istio's automatic mTLS within the mesh and then using the `DestinationRule` tls mode `SIMPLE`, the egress instance does a secure request to the external host.
+Notice how the internal outbound traffic is intentionally originated using `http` in order to rely on Istio's automatic mTLS within the mesh and then using the `DestinationRule` TLS mode `SIMPLE`, the egress instance does a secure request to the external host.
 {{< /tip >}}

 ***